👉 Check out my Word of the Day lesson on le pays (country) »

 If a nationality ends in a consonant, simply add an -e to make it feminine.
 For example, americain/americaine (American) and allemand/allemande (German).

-If the masculine form of an nationality ends in -e, the feminine form is the same.
+If the masculine form of a nationality ends in -e, the feminine form is the same.
 Some examples are belge (Belgian), russe (Russian) and suisse (Swiss).

 Many nationalities which end in -ien in the masculine form end in -ienne in the feminine form.
 Examples are vietnamien/vietnamienne (Vietnamese), italien/italienne (Italian) and indien/indienne (Indian).

-Some nationalities have completely different forms in the masculine and feminine forms.
+Some nationalities have completely different masculine and feminine forms.
 For example, grec/greque (Greek).

 There is one more aspect to note about nationalities.
 The French write nationalities when used as an adjective in the lower case.